Agriculture & Farming

 Environmental outcomes, deliverability, value for money, innovation

-Round themes: Previous rounds have focused on different priorities.
+Round themes: Previous rounds focused on different priorities.
 Round 1 emphasised recovering and restoring England's threatened native species and wildlife-rich habitats.
 Round 2 expanded to include net zero contributions alongside nature recovery.

 How Landscape Recovery compares to other ELM schemes